-Virtual Network makes it easy to extend your datacenter using Azure much in the same way that you would set up and connect to a remote branch office.
-You retain control over the network topology and configuration, and manage it in the same way you would your on-premises infrastructure.
+Azure Virtual Network easily extends your on-premises network through site-to-site VPN, much the way you’d set up and connect to a remote branch office.
+You control the network topology, including configuration of DNS and IP address ranges, and manage it just like your on-premises infrastructure.

-With Virtual Network, you can create a direct connection between your local development machine and virtual machines hosted in Azure, which allows you to troubleshoot and debug them using the same tools you would use for on-premises applications.
+Because Virtual Network creates a direct connection between your local development machine and Azure Virtual Machines, you can troubleshoot and debug them using the same tools you would use for on-premises applications.